himmelblau-idm/aad-join-spec/aad-join-spec.md

 - __SharedDevice__: This device is a shared device.
 Optional.

+- __ReturnClientSid__: Whether to include the MembershipChanges field in the response.
+Optional.

 __PreAuthorizedJoinChallenge__: A [JSON Web Token (JWT)](https://datatracker.ietf.org/doc/html/rfc7519).
 If this attribute is specified, then the join request MUST be submitted to the PrecreateEndpoint URI.
 Optional.